 But you must also speak as your prospect does.

 The language you use for millennials differs from boomers.

 The language for corporate types differs from tech startups.

 Focus on who you’re writing your website copy for.

-Speak as they do.
+Use their language and speak as they do.

 6: Balance Your Text With Visuals